Update: This post was migrated to our new blog.

 A while back, we released the first comprehensive blockchain-based identity service that quickly garnered tens of thousands of users, each with their own profiles registered on the blockchain.
 Until now, though, user profiles were just that - profiles.
 We’re now giving our user profiles more meaning and power, something that you could truly call your personal digital identity.

-Blockchain ID, your all access pass to everything
+Blockstack identity system, your all access pass to everything

 Currently, passwords help you access your online life just like your wallet and keys help you access your physical life.
 At a high level, passwords, identity cards, and keys are all forms of access control.
 Want to enter a bar?
 Show an identity card that says that you're over 21.
 Want to access your Twitter account?
 Login with the username/password that you used to signup.
 Want to enter your home?
 Use the key that unlocks the door.